 To remove errors from your report, you’ll need to write a dispute letter and include supporting evidence of the mistake.
 The Federal Trade Commission provides a template letter to serve as a foundation.

-You might find yourself pining for an increase to your credit score because you fell behind on payments to creditors or lenders in the past.
-You can make perhaps the largest leap to that improved score by getting back on track.
+You might find yourself pining for a 200-point increase to your credit score because you fell behind on payments to creditors or lenders in the past.
+After all, a single late payment has been known to drop a credit score by 80 or more points, according to the National Association of Certified Credit Counselors.

-That shouldn’t come as a surprise, as payment history accounts for more than a third of your FICO score, the most common of credit scores.
+Getting back on track can help you make big strides toward raising your score.
+That shouldn’t come as a surprise, as payment history accounts for more than a third of your FICO score, the most common credit scoring method.

 Even if you can’t zero your balances, you would be better off minimizing them.
 Noisette’s client, for example, repaid his balances until he hit the 29% mark of each credit card’s total available credit.